 The Duke of Sussex fought in Afghanistan on the frontline, but is now severing his official ties to the military as talks about his future role conclude.

-The move is part of a wider agreement reached at an historic meeting at the Queen's private Sandringham estate on Monday, where Prince Harry met with his grandmother, Prince Charles and Prince William for the first since the Duke and Duchess of Sussex announced they were "stepping down" as senior royals.
+The move is part of a wider agreement reached at an historic meeting at the Queen's private Sandringham estate on Monday, where Prince Harry met with his grandmother, Prince Charles and Prince William for the first since the as senior royals.

 Harry spent 10 years in the forces, and once said how his experience in the Army would stay with him for the rest of his life.